ROS-Force/NavCAM-Contest/catkin_ws/src/object_detection/README.md

 # Performance

 The tests were measured with the pre-recorded `people_*.bag` at 30 FPS.
-The table shows the average FPS for each model to the 3 testbenchs.
+The table shows the average FPS of several models to each testbench.

 | Testbench                                | YOLOv4 | YOLOv3 | YOLOv3-tiny | Deeplab VocPASCAL | Deeplab ade20k |
 | :-------------------------------------   | :----: | :----: | :---------: | :---------------: | :------------: |